 The Eastern Shawnee Tribe of Oklahoma responded to the NEPA scoping (see Section 6.3).
-No other agencies or Tribes have responded and none have elected to participate in the Section 106 consultation process.
+No other agencies or Tribes have responded and none elected to participate in the Section 106 consultation process.
+In response to the notification of publication of the Draft EA, the FCPC and Seneca Nation of Indians expressed interest in remaining consulting parties for the project (see Section 5.2).